perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 4 - Security Data Analytics and Intelligence.md

 	- Perform monitoring, alerting and analytics to identify and address both known and unknown threats
 	- Identify issues and allow quick investigation and resolution of security threats

-**Solution Architecture**
+### Solution Architecture
 ![](https://i.imgur.com/6zDC9fm.png)

-- Notable Events
+### Notable Events
 - Correlation searches run at regular intervals
 - Continuously in real-time and search events for a particular pattern or type of activity
 	- e.g. high number of authentication failures on a single host followed by successful authentication
 - Event information and asset list are combined to further identify important patterns

 ![](https://i.imgur.com/u0UWXTo.png)

-**Deployment**
+### Deployment
 ![](https://i.imgur.com/6xfUq81.png)

+### Data Feeds
+| Data source